groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/pdf.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Generate barcodes in PDF Documents via C#"
+head_title: "Generate barcodes in PDF documents with C#"
-head_description: "GroupDocs.Assembly for .NET API allows developers to dynamically generate & insert Barcode images to documents & Email messages with ease."
+head_description: "GroupDocs.Assembly for .NET API enables developers to easily generate and embed barcode images into documents and emails dynamically."

 ############################# Header ############################
-title: "Insert generated Barcodes in PDF Documents with our .NET API "
+title: "Add barcodes to PDF documents using our .NET API"
-description: "GroupDocs.Assembly for .NET provides complete support for dynamic Barcode image creation, editing and addition inside PDF documents using C# API."
+description: "GroupDocs.Assembly for .NET offers full support for creating and embedding barcodes dynamically in PDF documents using the C# API."
 subtitle: "GroupDocs.Assembly for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for free"
+    - title: "Download Free Trial"
       link: "https://releases.groupdocs.com/assembly/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Assembly for .NET overview"
+    title: "Overview of GroupDocs.Assembly for .NET"
     link: "/assembly/net/"
     link_title: "Learn more"
     picture: "about_assembly.svg" # 480 X 400
     content: |
-       [GroupDocs.Assembly for .NET](/assembly/net/) is designed in order to generate documents and reports by adding various data from wide range of data sources.
-Populate with textual or numeric data objects like charts, tables, lists.
-Insert images or barcodes generated on the fly.
-Use sophisticated mark-up to insert data in the right place of a document.
-Over 50 document formats like PDF, MS Office, emails, etc. are supported.
+       [GroupDocs.Assembly for .NET](/assembly/net/) is built to help you generate documents and reports by integrating data from a wide variety of sources.
+Populate documents with text or numerical data, create charts, tables, and lists, or insert images and barcodes on the fly.
+Use advanced markup to place data precisely where needed.
+Supports over 50 formats, including PDF, MS Office files, and emails.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to add generated barcode to PDF document"
+    title: "Steps to add a generated barcode to a PDF document"
     content: |
-      [GroupDocs.Assembly](/assembly/net/) allows to insert barcodes to many templates in popular formats like PDF.
-More than 60 barcode types are supported.
-One and two-dimensional barcodes are ready for processing.
+      [GroupDocs.Assembly](/assembly/net/) makes it easy to insert barcodes into templates in formats like PDF.
+Supports over 60 barcode types, including one-dimensional and two-dimensional formats.

-      1. Provide PDF template with barcode markup.
+      1. Prepare a PDF template with barcode placeholders.
-      2. Get data from the any supported data source.
+      2. Retrieve data from any supported data source.
-      3. Set up some additional properties like barcode dimensions or resolution.
+      3. Configure additional properties like barcode size or resolution.
-      4. Save the template with barcode as a new document.
+      4. Save the template with the barcode as a new document.

     code:
       platform: "net"
       copy_title: "Copy"
       result_enable: true
       result_link: "/examples/assembly/assembly_all.pdf"
-      result_title: "Sample document"
+      result_title: "Example document"
       install:
         command: "dotnet add package GroupDocs.Assembly"
         copy_tip: "click to copy"